 The UCLA Music Library provides access to one of the largest academic music collections in North America and is the largest and oldest major music library on the West Coast of the United States.
 With access to over 400,000 physical items, the resources for music research, performance, and study span all genres of music from ancient times to today.
-The Music Library one of the most used UCLA Library spaces and collections, with over 100,000 visitors and over 35,000 items checked out each year.
+The Music Library is one of the most used UCLA Library spaces and collections, with over 100,000 visitors and over 35,000 items checked out each year.
 It supports music study and performance at UCLA, the Herb Alpert School of Music, and throughout Southern California.

 Always inventive, it has a long history of forward-thinking services and projects, producing concerts and music programs for over 70 years and publishing music literature for over 45 years.
 The Hugo and Christine Davise Fund for Contemporary Music is administered by the UCLA Music Library to support contemporary music in a wide variety of ways including sponsoring conferences, exhibitions, concerts, residencies, composition competitions, and commissions new works.
 The Library offers an audiovisual maker’s space, Studio A, and publishes the Contemporary Score Edition, with printed scores and parts and digital, open access scores.
 It is the first open access edition of new music published by a library.